Client Grievance Procedure

 Sexual Assault Services of Northwest New Mexico (SAS) maintains a policy of open communication to insure integrity and respect among staff and clients.
 Conflict results when there is little or no communication and/or lack of follow-up actions on grievances.
 Therefore, the agency has developed a plan to encourage such communication.
 Retaliating or discriminating against a client for complaining and/or participating in an investigation about workplace harassment is prohibited.
 If a client believes s/he has been retaliated against, the client should use the grievance process.

-If a client of SAS feels that s/he has been treated unfairly, the following procedure is available to them:
+If a client of SAS feels that she/he has been treated unfairly, the following procedure is available to them:

 - The client should speak directly and openly with the staff member most directly involved in the situation.
 If the client feels the discussion with the staff member has not resolved the issue or if the nature of the problem makes it inappropriate to openly confront the staff person the client may: